protonemedia/laravel-splade-docs/form-file.md

 ### Customize FilePond styling

-FilePond uses a *SCSS* stylesheet to style the library.
+FilePond uses an *SCSS* stylesheet to style the library.
 Our stylesheet extends the vendor stylesheet (of FilePond) and adds some Tailwind-specific tweaks.
 Make sure your bundler handles SCSS stylesheets correctly, for example, by installing `sass`.
 The `splade:publish-form-stylesheets` Artisan command copies the stylesheet to the `resources` directory of your app.

 ```bash
 npm install sass -D